lucasschmidt98py/Generator-Documentation/generator_doc/_build/html/_sources/root/simulation.md

 # Simulation

 All variables can be found at Variables.h

-All neutron attributes and methods can be find at Neutron.h Branching tree generation is made on Branch.C
+All neutron attributes fount at Neutron.h.
+They're methodes are implemented at Neutron.cpp

+Branching trees functions are on Trees.C

 ## General Overview